-Current and Pending Support: Describe the funding source and duration of all current and pending support for all personnel who have included a biographical sketch with the application.
+Describe the funding source and duration of all current and pending support for all personnel who have included a biographical sketch with the application.
 For each award, provide the title, a two-line summary of the goal of the project, and, if relevant, a statement of overlap with the current application.
+At a minimum, Current and Pending Support of the PI and, if applicable, the Co-PI must be provided.

-Institutional/Collaborator Support and/or Other Certification: Applicants may provide letters of institutional support, collaborator support, and/or other certification documentation relevant to the proposed project.
+10.4.12.
+Institutional/Collaborator Support and/or Other Certification (2 pages)

+Applicants may provide letters of institutional support, collaborator support, and/or other certification documentation relevant to the proposed project.
 A maximum of 2 pages may be provided.